mps9506/rATTAINS/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This release fixes the 'Additional issues' note I was emailed about.
-Empty directory trees are no long created when building the vignette.
+* This release fixes problems CRAN emailed me about providing informative messages when internet resources are not available.
+The unit tests are using recorded HTTP responses so the test failure was a legitimate failure as the tests are not actually trying to request outside resources.

 Other comments: